Florida plans to become first state to eliminate all childhood vaccine mandates

 ST. PETERSBURG, Fla.
-(AP) — Florida plans to become the first state to eliminate vaccine mandates that have been a cornerstone of public health policy for decades in keeping schoolchildren and citizens safe from infectious diseases.
+(AP) — Florida plans to become the first state to eliminate vaccine mandates, a longtime cornerstone of public health policy for keeping schoolchildren and adults safe from infectious diseases.

-State Surgeon General Dr. Joseph Ladapo cast current requirements in schools and elsewhere as an “immoral” intrusion on people's rights that hampers parents' ability to make health decisions for their children.

-“People have a right to make their own decisions, informed decisions,” Ladapo, who has frequently clashed with the medical establishment, said Wednesday at a news conference in Valrico.
-“They don’t have the right to tell you what to put in your body.
-Take it away from them.”

-Physician groups and other health organizations have long considered vaccines to be safe and the most effective way to stop the spread of communicable diseases, especially among schoolchildren.
+The move, a significant departure from decades of public policy and research that has shown vaccines to be safe and the most effective way to stop the spread of communicable diseases, especially among schoolchildren, comes amid turmoil at the U.S. Centers for Disease Control and Prevention fueled by extensive restructuring and downsizing under Health Secretary Robert F. Kennedy Jr., a longtime anti-vaccine activist.

 Dr. Rana Alissa, chair of the Florida Chapter of the American Academy of Pediatrics, said removing vaccines puts students and school staff at greater risk.